hacman/sympy/doc/src/modules/combinatorics/analytic.rst

      .. math ::
          T(z) = 1 + zT(z)^2

-     which, we can solve with the quadratic equation (or SymPy):
+     which we can solve with the quadratic equation (or SymPy):

      .. math ::
          T(z) = \frac{1-\sqrt{1-4z}}{2z}.